Exilender/Story_Database/README.md

 This is a Django web app for creating and tracking your own stories, characters, artworks and documents.

 .env file needs to have settings similar to this in it for the web app to work:

 DEBUG=True

-SECRET_KEY=[your own secret key here] DATABASE_URL=sqlite:///db.sqlite3
+SECRET_KEY=[your own secret key here]

+DATABASE_URL=sqlite:///db.sqlite3

 ## Known Problems, Issues, And/Or Errors in the Program
-The "All Content" section on the detail pages for Stories, Characters, and Artwork doesn't show the documents along with the artwork yet.

 No tests are written yet because the overall look of the site is not finished.